mlvrkhn/mlvrkhn/README.md

 ![BackgroundPic](GHbgpic.png)

-## Hello.
-I´m Martin, a solution-oriented Junior Front-Web Developer working with JavaScript ES6, HTML5, CSS, Node.js, React.js and Redux.
+## Solution-oriented Front-Web Developer with background in Law.
+Working with JavaScript, Node.js, React.js and Redux.

-Find my recent work below.

 ---